stefnotch/naga_oil/importing_specification.md

 We also recommend supporting language specific package managers, such as `cargo` for Rust, and `npm` for Javascript.
 This makes it easier for users to consume shaders, and makes sense for ecosystem-specific tools.

+TODO: Is .toml the best file format for this?
+Alternatives would be
+- JSON (or JSON5?)
+- YAML (well, StrictYAML)

 TODO: How should the importing syntax work?
 - Have re-exports or similar.
 I never want to be forced to write `module::submodule::anotherone::help::pls::my_func()`.